-Meditation as a concept has been around for eons of years now.
-No longer restricted to the Himalayan monks, this concept is slowing but surely gaining popularity amongst many people, both young and old.
+Meditation is a concept that has been around for aeons of years now.
+No longer restricted to the Himalayan monks, this concept is slowing but surely gaining popularity amongst people, both young and old.

 Meditation is a habitual process of training the mind thereby increasing our focus and concentration.
 This also involves decluttering the mind, working on our thoughts and redirecting them towards positivity.

 Today’s hard and stressful lifestyle has prompted people to practice meditation on a regular basis, and its benefits go far beyond spirituality.